chaendizzle/Compendium/source/tasks/autonomous/autonomous.rst

 	.. image:: ./_static/plan.png
 	   :width: 100%

-	The plan is to drive the robot forward by the robot_length, then turn to the right, then drive forwards and clear the obstacle, then turn to face forwards again, then drive to the goal.
+	1. drive the robot forward by the robot_length
+	2. turn to the right
+	3. drive forwards and clear the obstacle
+	4. turn to face forwards again
+	5. drive to the goal.

 3. Write the Autonomous Plan
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^